 Here are some other travel credit cards to consider if you’re over 5/24 or are not eligible for the CSP or CSR due to the new 48-month language:

 These above cards are ranked high in the bonus points world.
-Before applying, be sure to understand all terms of these cards.
+Before trying, be sure to understand all terms of these cards.
 Learn about how to best redeem points so that you can maximize your savings.

 Bottom Line on the Chase Credit Card Applications Change